PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `-cotof` accuracy, zero process-tree SWAP, and five core artifacts are byte-identical across extraction.

+The adjacent late dual-pre-Add/single-post adapter rule is isolated in `passes/dual_pre_add_layout.py`.
+Its complete 166-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It still accepts only two exclusive rank-four NHWC-to-NCHW Transpose results feeding one non-public Add with no existing NCHW-to-NHWC post consumer, moves the Add to NHWC, and inserts one NHWC-to-NCHW compatibility adapter after it.
+Tensor metadata and quantization cloning, unique-name selection, operator order, fixed-point restart, unconditional prune boundary, statistic, and the single late production position remain unchanged.
+The lowerer retains a one-call private wrapper.

+Nine focused tests fix the positive rewrite, quantization cloning, idempotence, public Add and adapter outputs, wrong permutation, rank mismatch, input fan-out, existing inverse post adapter, and direct-owner/private-wrapper equality.
+FastestDet, OSNet, and HumanSeg supplied three sequential zero-owner controls with process-tree SWAP zero; FastestDet's five core artifacts are byte-identical across extraction.
+The historical helper reuses an existing `__nhwc_to_nchw_perm_rank4__` tensor without validating its dtype, payload, producer, or visibility.
+This latent name-collision risk is recorded rather than changed in the mechanical checkpoint; hardening requires an independent compatibility fixture and artifact gate.

 The pre-Add rank-four to rank-three reshape suffix recovery now has an indexed semantic owner in `pre_add_mulconst_reshape_suffix_layout.py`.
 The owner keeps the historical position inside `_run_layout_reshape_attention_recovery_prefix`